-The College has 'Outstanding' Financial Health as confirmed by the ESFA methodology.
+The College has self-assessed 'Outstanding' Financial Health as confirmed by using the ESFA methodology.
 This position is due to a strong liquidity position and underlying surplus after pension adjustments.
-The College governors approved a Financial Plan in January 2020 which set objectives for the period 2022.
-The College will incur significant costs of further virus control measures in 2020/21 as well as anticipating less apprenticeship and higher education income due to the Covid-19 situation.
-It has, however, identified other efficiencies and is currently planning to deliver its budgeted operational performance and maintain outstanding financial health.
+The College governors approved a Financial Plan in July 2021 which set objectives for the period 2021/22.
+The College did incur significant costs of further virus control measures in 2020/21, as well as achieving less apprenticeship income due to the Covid-19 situation.
+It has, however, offset these costs with other efficiencies.
+For the coming year, 2021/22, the College is currently planning to deliver its budgeted operational performance and maintain outstanding financial health.